 That’s just what I had to do entertaining last week.
 Just about every Thursday when the weather is nice Miles and I go down to the docks to hang-out.
 I call it Appy Hour, because the majority of food is typically appetizer-ish.
 It’s very informal entertaining.
 We all share and we typically create a meal from our appetizers and snacks.

 I usually try for a homemade element.
 But last week that just didn’t work.
 All of a sudden it was Thursday, Miles was off of work and asking what time I wanted to go down to the boat.
-He was itching for for drinks, camaraderie, and the imminent feeling that the weekend is just one day away.
-I was ready too but I planned nothing to bring.
+He was itching for drinks, camaraderie, and the imminent feeling that the weekend is just one day away.
+I was ready too, but I planned nothing to bring.
 My only choice at that point was to shop the kitchen.

 There are typically things I buy on purpose because they last for a bit in the fridge or the pantry.
 Sometimes it’s not about the cooking but the cohesiveness of the menu and assembly that makes for a fine presentation.
-They say you eat with your eyes first, you’ve got to nourish the presentation.
+They say you eat with your eyes first — you’ve got to nourish the presentation.

-As I scanned what I had on hand, I decided to go with an Italian feel for my contribution.
+As I scanned what I had on hand, I decided to go with an Italian feel for our contribution.
 My plan was to cluster everything on my plastic Mediterranean-ish lemon tray I keep on the boat.
 I put salami, prosciutto, soppressata, and coppa on a plate grouping each individual meat together.
 Then my little white dish of Ritz crackers and another of Harris Teeter’s cheddar cheese.
 The cheese was actually sandwich slices that I ripped with my hands — easier when preparing items on a boat.
 I then presented the cheese with the ripped sides up for an interesting rustic visual.